Fibre reinforced concrete: structural design for reducing carbon footprint

 A hierarchy of sources of inventory information ranging from primary data from industrial partners to databases such as the Inventory of Carbon and Energy or Ecoinvent will be used in the analysis.
 Carbon footprints of elements designed to existing guidelines as well as elements designed for improved service life will be compared to assess the carbon, energy and material saving potential of fibre reinforced concrete structures.

-You'll need an upper second class honours degree from an internationally recognised university or a Master’s degree in Civil Engineering or a related subject.
-In exceptional cases, we may consider equivalent professional experience and/or qualifications.
+You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in an appropriate subject.
+In exceptional cases, we may consider equivalent professional experience and/or Qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 You will ideally have experience of applying structural design codes, fibre reinforced concrete or life cycle assessment.